Manufacturing Convergence drives enterprise-wide change

 Look into the future

-No one knows when the economy will rebound.
-The business landscape for manufacturers continues to shift significantly.
+No one knows for sure when the economy will rebound, and the business landscape for manufacturers continues to shift significantly.
 But there is good news amid the volatility.

 Manufacturing Convergence and the advanced technology that enables it offers manufacturers an opportunity to make changes to bring their businesses in sync with the new market realities, increase their plant-wide optimization and get a step ahead of their competition.

-Invest in total-cost of ownership %%MDASSML%% As the credit crunch relaxes and more cash becomes available, businesses need to make important decisions about new investments.
+• Invest in total-cost of ownership.
+As the credit crunch relaxes and more cash becomes available, businesses need to make important decisions about new investments.
 It's important to analyze total cost savings, rather than total cost alone.
 Companies choosing to invest in solutions that increase productivity while reducing operating costs will gain the upper hand.

-Look at the big picture %%MDASSML%% It's easy to get caught up in cost-cutting measures when cash is tight, and manufacturers tend to gravitate toward small fixes in-house.
-Instead, manufacturers need to seize the opportunity to look at all aspects of the entire supply chain to increase value, optimize productivity and reduce costs.
+• Look at the big picture.
+It's easy to get caught up in cost-cutting measures when cash is tight, and manufacturers tend to gravitate toward small fixes in-house.
+Instead, manufacturers need to seize the opportunity to look all aspects of the entire supply chain to increase value, optimize productivity and reduce costs.

-Migrate to new technology %%MDASSML%%Successful organizations are increasingly using Manufacturing Convergence to improve information access, power visualization, control and conservation.
+• Migrate to new technology.
+Successful organizations are increasingly using Manufacturing Convergence to improve information access, power visualization, control and conservation.